-The Vital Nursing Skills You’ll Need to Grow a Healthy Career
+The Vital Nursing Skills Needed to Grow a Healthy Career

-Fortunately, the nursing field offers many paths for those interested in pursuing a hands-on healthcare career.
-And the job outlook is favorable, too.
-The demand for registered nurses (RNs) is expected to grow at the much-faster-than-average rate of 15 percent through 2026, according to the Bureau of Labor Statistics (BLS).1
+The nursing field offers many paths for those interested in pursuing a hands-on healthcare career—and the job outlook is favorable, too.
+Case in point?
+Employment of registered nurses (RNs) is projected to grow at the much-faster-than-average rate of 12 percent through 2028, according to the Bureau of Labor Statistics (BLS).1

-Knowing that nurses are needed is reassuring, but just because the opportunities are out there, doesn’t mean they’ll give them to just anyone.
-Working in such a high-stakes position means there are some critical nursing skills you’ll need to master to be qualified for the role.
+Knowing that nurses are in demand is reassuring, but just because the opportunities are out there, doesn’t mean they’ll give them to just anyone.
+Working in such a high-stakes position means there are some critical skills needed to be a nurse.
 There are also some other qualities that lend themselves well to the profession.

-We’re here to help you better understand the need-to-have nursing skills and the nice-to-have nursing skills.
-Whether you’ve acquired some already, or will add them to your arsenal while enrolled in a Nursing program, you’ll know whether you’re ready to launch a successful career in nursing.
+We’re here to help you better understand the need-to-have technical nursing skills and the helpful-to-have nursing qualities.
+Whether you’ve acquired some already, or will add them to your toolkit while enrolled in a Nursing program, you’ll know whether you’re ready to launch a successful career in nursing.

 The must-have clinical skills you’ll need to become a nurse

 As a nurse, whenever you’re on a shift, there are patients’ lives on the line.
 It should come as no surprise that there are many technical nursing skills that are necessary to perform the duties required of you.
 This is why there are such strict requirements for becoming a nurse.